|

 our study suggests that it's actually a problem combining

+visual information with auditory information."
 According to a joint organizational policy

 statement of the American Academy of Optometry and the American